ivan-ravecca/ivan-ravecca/README.md

 ## 🌐 Notable Projects

+- **UKG**
+  Observability project for legacy system, ensure systems are working as normal and detect anomalies.

 - **Autodesk Fusion Manage**
   Migration from MVC to SPA using Angular, React, and TypeScript.
 Handled architecture decisions, performance issues, and code quality.